Webcomic / Walking In The Dark

 - Monkey Morality Pose: Third panel of this page.

 - Mummy: After Ian's flunkies make off with a amulet, one arises to go looking for it.

-- Nice Job Breaking It, Hero: Ella practically spoils the whole stake out Ben, Nai and Star were doing by brazenly calling out Ian's mooks who outnumber her three to one, even if they weren't vampires.
-Granted she didn't know they were monster but should've known better when Star was telling her to be quiet after she followed her.
+- Nice Job Breaking It, Hero: Linda practically spoils the whole stakeout Ben, Nai and Star were doing by brazenly calling out Ian's mooks who outnumber her three to one, which was dumb even if they weren't vampires.
+Granted she didn't know they were monsters but should've known better when Star was telling her to be quiet after she followed her.